Senior Caregiving Blog

 There are four main types of long-term care facilities for the elderly.
 These are Independent living facilities, assisted living communities, nursing homes and continuing care retirement communities.
 The main difference between these types of facilities has to do with how much care your loved one needs.

-If you want to know more about long-term care facilities or other issues concerning elder care, please visit our site.
+If you want to know more about long-term care facilities or other issues concerning elder care, please explore our site further.
 We can teach you about dementia and how to prevent it.
 We can also tell you about signs of elder abuse and how you can help.

 Write a Comment